Joshuamac2/CV/README.md

 ### Other Experiences and Interests
 -----------
-- Barista - Pier One Cafe | 2017 - 2019
-- Staff supervisor - Cafe Nero | 2019 - 2020
+- Staff supervisor - Cafe Nero | 2019 - 2020: Led staff to deliver friendly and efficient service.
+- Barista - Pier One Cafe | 2017 and 2019: Led coffee tasting sessions, up-skilling and training staff.
+- Barista/Barman in Bondi Beach Trattoria | June - Oct 2018
-- Student Volunteer Assistant - Plymouth NHS Trust, Derriford Hospital | 2014 - 2015
+- Student Volunteer Assistant - Derriford Hospital | 2013 - 2015: Assisted patients with little independent mobility, including patient cleansing and sanitation, equipping me with first-hand knowledge of the processes and systems at the frontline of the NHS.
-- Played basketball at a semi-professional level, surfing, and live music
+- Played basketball at a semi-professional level and represented the South West region in European held basketball tournaments.
+- I love to travel and the location is usually dictated by my addiction to surfing.
+- I love to play my guitar and which I find to be a great way of calming down at the end of a day.
+- I enjoy my coffee and especially love making it, a dream being that one day I might own a little coffee shack on the beach.